- Dogs can suffer from nasal congestion — Just as a stuffy nose is no fun for humans, it can be even more irritating for your pet.

-Nasal congestion (rhinitis or sinusitis) is an inflammation of your dog’s mucous membranes.
-Essentially, the blood vessels in your dog’s nasal passage swell up, reducing the airflow through your dog’s nose.
-This not only makes it harder for your pup to breathe, but it also interferes with the nasal membrane’s filtration system that helps keep bacteria and viruses out of the system.
+The blood vessels in your dog’s nasal cavity will swell up, reducing the airflow through your dog’s nose.
+This not only makes it harder for your pup to breathe, but it also interferes with the nasal membrane’s filtration system which helps keep bacteria and viruses out.

-Understanding the symptoms of nasal congestion can help your dog receive the care and treatment they need.
-Here are some of the main signs:
+Understanding the symptoms of nasal congestion can help your dog receive the best possible care and potential treatment options.
+Some of the main signs of congestion include:

 - Nasal discharge, nose swelling